oliverataylor/EnviroFlow/README.md

 ---

-## Step 3: Load EcoFlow
+## Step 3: Load EnviroFlow
 Click **Load unpacked**, then:

-- Select the extracted EcoFlow folder
+- Select the extracted EnviroFlow folder
 - Click **Select Folder**
 - Make sure you select the inner folder (double click)

-EcoFlow will now appear in your extensions list.
+EnviroFlow will now appear in your extensions list.

 ---

-## Step 4: Use EcoFlow
+## Step 4: Use EnviroFlow
 1. Open any AI website (like ChatGPT)
-2. Click the EcoFlow extension icon
+2. Click the EnviroFlow extension icon
 3. Paste or type a prompt
 4. Click **Optimize**

-EcoFlow will:
+EnviroFlow will:
 - Rewrite your prompt
 - Show token savings
 - Estimate environmental impact